 The Hotel Hershey®

-Milton S. Hershey, having perfected his formula for milk chocolate nearly three decades earlier, Milton S. Hershey was presented with a dilemma during the Depression.
+Having perfected his formula for milk chocolate and contructed the factory three decades earlier, Milton S. Hershey was presented with a dilemma during the Depression.
 Hershey was faced with the prospect of either employing his town's construction workers or providing for their welfare.
-Over the objections of his close friends and associates, who urged him to conserve his resources, and his mother, who said the idea was hopelessly extravagant, Hershey ultimately decided to fulfill a longtime dream of his and his wife, and build a hotel overlooking the town and his factory.
+Strongly objected by his close friends and associates, who urged him to conserve his resources, and his mother, who said the idea was hopelessly extravagant, Hershey ultimately decided to fulfill a longtime dream of his and his wife, and build a hotel overlooking the town and his factory.

-Throughout 2009, The Hotel Hershey officially unveiled its $67 million building campaign known as “The Grand Expansion,” which launched as part of the Hotel's 75th anniversary celebration.
-Along with dramatic upgrades to the Hotel’s front entrance, the expansion featured 10 new luxury guest cottages; one meetings cottage; a multi-pool swimming complex with an infinity-edge pool; year-round ice-skating rink; new recreation area; 130-seat restaurant, Harvest; and seven new boutique shops known as The Shops At The Hotel Hershey.
+2009: The hotel unveiled its $67 million building campaign known as “The Grand Expansion,” which launched as part of the Hotel's 75th anniversary celebration.
+Dramatic upgrades included the Hotel’s front entrance, 10 new luxury guest cottages, one meetings cottage, a multi-pool swimming complex with an infinity-edge pool, year-round ice-skating rink, new recreation area, 130-seat restaurant, Harvest, and seven new boutique shops known as The Shops At The Hotel Hershey.